-AASB 107.6 1.
-Cash is cash on hand and demand deposits.
-Cash equivalents are short-term, highly liquid AASB 107.46 investments that are readily convertible to known amounts of cash and which are subject to insignificant risk of changes in value.
-This includes cash on hand, cash at bank, and at-call and term deposits maturing within three months from the date of acquisition.
-AASB 107.8 2.
-Bank overdrafts which are repayable on demand are classified as cash and cash equivalents in the statement of cash flows but would be considered borrowings in the statement of financial position.
-AASB 107.45 3.
+AASB 107.6 1. , , , , , , , , , , , , , , , , , , , , AASB 107.46 investments that are readily convertible to known amounts of cash and which are subject to insignificant risk of changes in value.
+This includes cash on hand, cash at bank, and at-call and term deposits maturing within three months from the date of acquisition 2 This note should show the composition of each and each equivalents on the statement of financial AASB 107.8 ۷.
+This note should show the composition of cash and cash equivalents on the statement of financial position.
+3. Bank overdrafts which are repayable on demand are classified as cash and cash equivalents in the statement of cash flows but presented as borrowings in the statement of financial position.
+AASB 107.45 4.
 If there is no overdraft (or other difference between cash and cash equivalents in the statement of cash flows and the statement of financial position), the reconciliation included above is not required.
 The reconciliation is illustrated in the Code for completeness.
-4. A term deposit with a term of greater than three months from the date of acquisition is classified as a financial asset - refer financial investments note C1-2, not as a 'cash and cash equivalent asset' in the Statement of Financial Position.
-5. At each reporting date, Council should consider whether a term deposit meets the definition of 'cash and cash equivalents' for the purpose of the Statement of Cash Flows and classify it as such (although the Statement of Financial Position classification would not change).
+5. A term deposit with a term of greater than three months from the date of acquisition is classified as a financial asset - refer financial investments note C1-2, not as a 'cash and cash equivalent asset' in the Statement of Financial Position.
+6. At each reporting date, Council should consider whether a term deposit meets the definition of 'cash and cash equivalents' for the purpose of the Statement of Cash Flows and classify it as such (although the Statement of Financial Position classification would not change).

-Current \$'000 Non-current \$'000 Current \$'000 Non-current

-φυσο \$'000

-- - - -

-61,000 28,015 58,005 16,004

-- 64 000 - 20.045 - 16,004

-61,000 61,0 00 28,015 61,000 28,015 58,005
+2024 2023 Current \$'000 Non-current \$'000 Current \$'000 Non-current \$'000 Financial assets at fair value through profit and loss: Insert detailsDebt securities at amortised cost - - - - Term depositsOtherEquity securities at FVOCI 61,000 28,015 58,005 16,004 Insert detailsTotal 61,000 28,015 58,005 - 16,004